fictionco/fiction/@apps/docs/src/docs/server/ssr.md

 # Server-Side-Rendering (SSR)

-Factor apps are by default "universal" or server-rendered.
-This means that the source-html for users viewing your app is first generated and cached by your server and then sent to the client.
+Factor "universal" or server-side-rendered framework.
+This means that HTML is first generated and cached by your server and then sent to the client and "hydrated" by client-side javascript.

-While SSR comes with some added complication, it comes with some massive benefits which are critical for high quality applications.
-Namely SSR apps have better:
+While SSR comes with some added complication, it comes with some big benefits which are necessary for high performance applications.

+SSR apps have better:

 - **SEO** - Most search-engines struggle with client-only applications
 - **Syndication** - Social and sharing apps scrape your source to get meta information when users post about your app